 It's a straightforward topic that every business deals with.
 But don't overlook why purchase orders matter.

-And, if you’re keeping purchase orders, keeping all those records, that’s good.
-Now you have something to reference, it is the contract you are keeping.
-But look here, we’ve got all these purchase orders from one company.
-But here’s another.
+And if you’re keeping purchase orders, keeping all those records, that’s good.
+Now you have something to reference, it is the contract that you’ve been keeping.
+But, look here; We’ve got all these purchase orders from one company.
+Here’s another.
 Here’s a different supplier.
 Here’s another.

-So, remember, a purchase order protects you, so protect yourself.
-And then go one step further, integrate, get an automated solution, and now you’re really protected.
-Because not only do you have the contract in place, you know when to to find it, if you need it, when you need it.
+So remember, a purchase order protects you… so protect yourself.
+And then go one step further; integrate.
+Get an automated solution and now you’re really protected, because not only do you have the contract in place, you know how to find it if you need it, when you need it.

-So that’s this Whiteboard Wednesday, I’m James, and I’m all about protect… hmmm, that sounds bad.
+That’s this Whiteboard Wednesday.
+I’m James, and I’m all about prote– hmm, that sounds bad.